Priesemann-Group/perspective_heart_and_brain_binder/README.md

 * Some code cells depend on results from code cells above them (for example cells providing a visualisation of the results of a simulation carried out in the above cells).
 Thus, it is advised to run the code cells in order from top to bottom.
+* It might happen that kernel dies during the execution of the notebook: in this case, close the notebook and re-open the binder link.